datamade/my-reps/README.md

 #### 1. Fork this repository (in the command line)

-First, click the 'Fork' button in the upper right corner of this page to copy it over to your GitHub account.
+Click the 'Fork' button in the upper right corner of this page to copy it over to your GitHub account.

+#### 2. Clone this project to your local computer

-After that, you can clone it to your local computer (requires the command line):
+Next, you can clone it to your local computer (requires the command line):
 ``` bash
 git clone git@github.com:your-name-here/my-reps.git
 cd my-reps
 ```

+#### 3. Add your Google Maps API key

+For the address search to work, you'll need to get a new Google Maps API key.
+You can get yours and enable it by following these instructions: https://developers.google.com/maps/documentation/javascript/get-api-key

+When you get a key, set the `google_api_key` in `_config.yml`.

-#### 2. Modify the `index.html` and `/js/lookup_tool.js` files as needed
+#### 4. Modify the `index.html` and `/js/lookup_tool.js` files as needed

 Some examples of things you can do: